Updated July 18, 2023

 Offering on-site catering for your people is a thing of the past.
 If that budget is still available, transition this money into a meal allowance.

-According to a recent SHRM report, about one-third of companies plan to extend the option for remote work into the future (due to COVID).
+According to a recent SHRM report, about one-third of companies plan to extend the option for remote and hybrid work into the future.

-It's highly unlikely that companies will have the same perks they had pre-pandemic post-pandemic.
-Regardless of your situation, if you're looking for a way to serve your people in unbelievably meaningful ways, transition the "old perk budget" into a meal allowance, or even a remote work stipend or general perk stipend.
+To remain competitive for talent, companies need to evolve their fringe benefits and stipends to meet the needs of current and prospective employees.
+If you're looking for a way to serve your people in unbelievably meaningful ways, transition the "old perk budget" into a meal allowance, or even a remote work stipend or general perk stipend.

 Do a Google search for “top perks” and inside almost every list is a surprising number of perk stipends.